dimanikulin/fva/FVADocMD/BUILD&RELEASE.md

 TBD - create picture.

 ## Building the code
-&nbsp;&nbsp;&nbsp; For building the code you don't need to have any local environment to set up.
+&nbsp;&nbsp;&nbsp; There are 2 environments to build – CI (git hub) and local developer one.
+They must have maximally same workflow for building.

-1. So building the code is already done by github.
+Building the code can be done by github.
 I used [[37]](FVADocMD/REFERENCES.md) to help me to set up the main GitHub action flow and [this link](https://github.com/jurplel/install-qt-action) to set up QT.
-As soon as any code change is pushed to GitHub, [main workflow](.github/workflows/main.yml) is being executed and you will have new [Installation packages](https://github.com/dimanikulin/fva/releases) to test.
+As soon as any code change is pushed to GitHub, [main workflow](.github/workflows/main.yml) is being executed and you will have new [Installation packages](https://github.com/dimanikulin/fva/releases) to use.

-2. But if you wish you can use [MS studio solution](./FVASW.sln) to build locally on  Windows or [CMake](./CMakeLists.txt) to build locally on any Windows, Mac or Linux.
+Still you can use [MS studio solution](./FVASW.sln) to build locally on Windows or [CMake](./CMakeLists.txt) to build locally on any Windows, Mac or Linux.

 ## Building the docs
 &nbsp;&nbsp;&nbsp; To re-generate the docs you need to re-execute [documentation workflow](.github/workflows/releaseDocs.yml) from workflow.
-As result you will have [this](./DoxyGeneratedDoc.pdf) TODO - describe how
+As result you will have [this](./DoxyGeneratedDoc.pdf)
+TBD - describe how